MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_05-Implement_Intersite_Connectivity.md

       -TemplateFile $HOME/az104-05-vnetvm-loop-template.json `
       -TemplateParameterFile $HOME/az104-05-vnetvm-loop-parameters.json `
       -location1 $location1 `
-      -location2 $location2 `
+      -location2 $location2
-      -AsJob
    ```

-    >**Note**: Wait for the deployment to complete before proceeding to the next task.
+    >**Note**: Wait for the deployment to complete before proceeding to the next step.
 This should take about 2 minutes.

-    >**Note**: To verify the status of the deployment, you can examine the properties of the resource group you created in this task.

 1. Close the Cloud Shell pane.